 7. Make Shadow Lines

 Now, use the diagonal lines that you just drew to help you make “shadow lines” that run parallel to each stroke of the letter.
 The shadow lines should appear on each right edge of the letter.
-Make sure you “cap” the mermaid tails at the bottom as shown below:
+Be sure to “cap” the mermaid tails at the bottom as shown below:

 8. Fill in the Shadows